2026 Valspar Championship odds, picks: Surprising predictions from model that's called 16 majors

 2026 Valspar Championship predictions

-One major surprise the model is calling for at the Valspar Championship 2026: Patrick Cantlay, an eight-time PGA winner, barely cracks the top 10 despite being tied for the fourth-lowest odds.
+One major surprise the model is calling for at the Valspar Championship 2026: Patrick Cantlay, an eight-time PGA winner, barely cracks the top 10 despite being one of the favorites.
 He's a golfer to fade this week.
 Even against the slightly diluted field, Cantlay hasn't shown enough this season to be among the favorites.
 He's yet to record a top-10 finish in 2026 and he's missed two cuts in six events.
 The model has found far better values on the PGA odds board.
 See who else to fade here.

 New users can also check out the latest FanDuel promo code and get up to $300 back in bonus bets every day for 10 days: